rm511130/Tanzu-Workshop-TKGI/WIP.md

 Network Profile Name:
 ```

-- We don't need to wait while the expansion of the worker nodes is progressing.
+- You don't need to wait while the expansion of the worker nodes is progressing.
 Let's proceed with the next steps.

 - Had we wished to scale the cluster vertically, we would have followed the instructions found [here](https://docs.pivotal.io/pks/1-6/scale-clusters.html).
-Changing the `plan` of how clusters are built is an Operator function.
+Changing the `plan` of how clusters are built is an PKS Operator function.

 **Let's recap:**
 - You logged into the PKS Control Plane and scaled an existing cluster.
-- You executed a few `kubectl` commands against your cluster.
+- You executed a few `kubectl` commands against your cluster as a DevOps PKS Manager.

-Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "x" in the appropriate column.
+Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.

 Congratulations, you have completed LAB-4.